Keep Your Eye on the Ball

 This summer, my wife and I decided to support the West Coast Baseball league by hosting two college athletes who played for the Yakima Pippins.
 Aside from the benefit of getting to know two great men from southern California, we got to see and learn a whole lot more about baseball.
 Not naturally inclined towards sports nor avid fans of any league or specific team, we still went to a ton of games; we welcomed something, anything else to think about and experience.
 Being a fan this summer helped right things in our lives that were offset.

 But, as the summer began to wane, when we would attend the games, I found that my attention was less on the plays, and instead I found my mind wandering towards the coming fall.
 Details, plans, emails, new hires, and everything else that crowds our attention at the beginning of the year all came back to the front of my mind.
-And yet, I was helped by baseball in at least one way: focus.
-When players are on the field, as they all wait for the pitch, everyone is focused on one thing: the ball/student learning.

 When players are on the field, as they all wait for the pitch, everyone is focused on one thing: the ball/student learning.